watir/watir-rspec/README.md

 ## Installation

-Add this line to your application's Gemfile:
+Add these lines to your application's Gemfile:

+    group :test do
       gem 'watir-rspec'
+    end

 And add these lines to your spec\_helper.rb file: